hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 <img src="../img/mov10-model.png" width="400">

-The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples. **Based on the authors' hypothesis, we may expect the enrichment of processes / pathways related to *translation, splicing, and the regulation of mRNAs*.**
+The data we will be working with is the differential expression results for samples overexpressing the MOV10 gene versus control samples. **Based on the authors' hypothesis, we may expect the enrichment of processes/pathways related to *translation, splicing, and the regulation of mRNAs*.**

+***Note that all tools described below are great tools to validate experimental results and to make hypotheses.
+These tools suggest genes/pathways that may be involved with your condition of interest; however, you should NOT use these tools to make conclusions about the pathways involved in your experimental process.
+You will need to perform experimental validation of any suggested pathways.***

 ## Over-representation analysis
 The first main category of functional analysis tools is the over-representation analysis, which explores whether there is enrichment of known biological functions in a particular set of genes (e.g. significant DE genes).
 There are a plethora of functional enrichment tools that perform some type of over-representation analysis by querying databases containing information about gene function and interactions. **Querying these databases for gene function requires the use of a _consistent vocabulary_ to describe gene function.** One of the most widely-used vocabularies is the **Gene Ontology (GO)**.
 This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as GO terms.